biomarkersParkinson/paradigma/README.md

 ## License

-`paradigma` was created by Peter Kok, Vedran Kasalica, Erik Post, Kars Veldkamp, Nienke Timmermans, Diogo Coutinho Soriano, Luc Evers.
+ParaDigMa was created by Peter Kok, Vedran Kasalica, Erik Post, Kars Veldkamp, Nienke Timmermans, Diogo Coutinho Soriano, Luc Evers.
 It is licensed under the terms of the Apache License 2.0 license.

 ## Credits

-`paradigma` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+ParaDigMa was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).

+## Contact

+For more information or questions about ParaDigMa, please reach out to erik.post@radboudumc.nl.